dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

 * We use a State of The Art (SOTA) Large Language Model, LLaVA, to identify possible hazardous situations via image capture.
 The image is not only classified, but also, the potentially dangerous situation is described, so the rescue team could have context.

-* The images clasified as dangerous are uploaded to AWS for advanced analysis and logging.
+* The images classified as dangerous are uploaded to AWS for advanced analysis and logging.

 <img src="./images/architecture.png"> </img>